mediachain/mediachain/docs/testnet.md

 ```

 This resolves the chain head pointer, retrieves the parent cells and folds over them to give a complete
 metadata representation as some nice JSON.
-Straightforward (note that this object uses an older translator version format).
+Straightforward.

 A set of sample ids to query is available on ipfs, and can be retrieved with `ipfs get QmXPdt9wmy8ZvpxqgTXoHXcWd7KpxvWGhag8ZunxkRPzEL`,
 or via the http gateway at [https://ipfs.io/ipfs/QmXPdt9wmy8ZvpxqgTXoHXcWd7KpxvWGhag8ZunxkRPzEL](https://ipfs.io/ipfs/QmXPdt9wmy8ZvpxqgTXoHXcWd7KpxvWGhag8ZunxkRPzEL)